 Palisade Bio Announces Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-/EIN News/ -- Carlsbad, CA, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- Palisade Bio, Inc. (Nasdaq: PALI), a clinical stage biopharmaceutical company advancing therapies for acute and chronic gastrointestinal (GI) complications, today announced that it had made equity grants to two new employees under its 2021 Inducement Plan.
+Carlsbad, CA, Sept.
+23, 2022 (GLOBE NEWSWIRE) -- Palisade Bio, Inc. PALI, a clinical stage biopharmaceutical company advancing therapies for acute and chronic gastrointestinal (GI) complications, today announced that it had made equity grants to two new employees under its 2021 Inducement Plan.

 On August 29, 2022, the Company's Compensation Committee granted options to two new non-executive employees covering an aggregate of 93,000 shares of the Company's common stock as material inducements to employment in accordance with Nasdaq Listing Rule 5635(c)(4).